 Skills you will learn:

-Students should be able to evaluate a proposition or scenario and must know historical evidence.
-As in the long essay question, students can practice writing claims with evidence.
-Writing claims with documents will help students with document-based questions.
+Argumentation: You should be able to evaluate a proposition or scenario and must know historical evidence.
+As in the long essay question, you can practice writing claims with evidence.
+Writing claims with documents will help you with document-based questions.

 Skills you will learn: